sdfec running creek

 Donations of land are among the most precious gifts a donor can provide Auburn University.
-Land is at the core of what we teach at the College of Forestry and Wildlife Sciences and often holds tremendous personal significance.
+Land is at the core of what we teach at the College of Forestry, Wildlife and Environment often holds tremendous personal significance.
 When you make a gift of land to Auburn University as a part of the War Eagle Woods, we have the ability to manage your property under sound principle of sustainability and good stewardship.

 Properties to Consider Donating

 With the variety of giving options available, this land can not only provide tax benefits to you, but can also benefit your family and the Auburn Family for years to come.
 A gift of land can provide you with tax benefits such as deductions or reduced capital gains or estate taxes; a relief from the burden of maintaining the property; freedom from the hassle and fees of selling; and depending on the type of gift you choose, it can also yield lifetime payments for you.